Out of all of my achievements in music, I was overcome with the success of Kokopeli. - K.Hoover.

 From 1961–1967, Katherine taught flute at the Juilliard School's Preparatory Division and a few other small schools, including the Third Street Music School.
 It was at the Third Street Music School that Katherine had her first positive experience as a composer.
 She was asked to compose a piece for a school concert, a duet for violins, which was very well received.

-Katherine's family expanded in 1964 with marriage to Christopher J. Schwab.
+Katherine's began her family in 1964 with marriage to Christopher J. Schwab.

 Manhattan, NYC 1975